 I planted them where some American groundnut vines would shade them; more on that crazy plant later.

-Warning 1: Crosnes take a long time to develop tubers, like all year.
+Warning 1: A crosne takes a long time to develop tubers, like all year.
 I did not harvest mine until November, about seven months after I planted them.
 Warning 2: If you want good tubers, you need to clip the plant, which looks like mint, to about 6 inches all year.
 Never let it flower.
 Warning 3: You will never get all the tubers out of your garden, so be prepared for a long-term visitor.

 Why bother with them?
 Because they’re cool little curiosities.
 Cleaning them requires little more than a strong jet of cool water, and they are just as tasty raw or cooked.
 They are very close in flavor to water chestnuts, which is to say mild, crunchy and juicy.

 Nutritionwise, they are low in everything — carbs, protein, sodium, fat — so you won’t be using them to survive long winters.
 Like I said, they are a neat accent that is easy to grow.

 One of the best accounts of this odd veggie is in a book called Roots: The Definitive Compendium, written by a friend of mine named Diana Morgan.
 This book is a vast compendium of lore, information and recipes using tubers and roots as mundane as carrots and a bizarre as skirret and konjac.
 The one piece of information Morgan missed, however, was the keeping time for crosnes: Every source I see says they will only keep a week in the fridge.